b3b00/csly/README.md

 1. an instance of the class containing the lexer and parser definition
 2. the kind of parser.
-Currently only a recursive descent parser is available. this implementation is limited to LL grammar by construction. i.e ParserType.LL_RECURSIVE_DESCENT
+Currently only a recursive descent parser is available. this implementation is limited to LL grammar by construction (no left recursion) : ParserType.LL_RECURSIVE_DESCENT
 3. the root rule for the parser.

 the parser is typed according to the token type.